hanhanhan-kim/cold_stage/README.md

 Peter Weir's [excellent blog post](https://ptweir.github.io/flyBridge/) inspired this project, but I decided I didn't want to spend money on a fancy temperature controller like [TE Tech's TC-48-20](https://tetech.com/product/tc-48-20/).
 Below, I detail my amateur efforts on making a closed-loop temperature controller for an insect cooling stage.
 I thank [Will Dickson](https://github.com/willdickson) for hardware recommendations and for general troubleshooting and control systems advice—in particular for suggesting a proportional control scheme with a feedforward term.

+## General mechanism

+The basic mechanism behind this cooling stage is straightforward.
+Similar to a DC motor, whose speed is a direct function of the DC voltage going across it, a [Peltier device](https://en.wikipedia.org/wiki/Thermoelectric_cooling)'s output temperature is a function of the DC voltage across its leads.
+By extension, we can flip the voltage polarity across the leads of the Peltier device to reverse its hot and cold sides, just like how we can flip the polarity across a DC motor, so it spins in reverse.
+In other words, if we can control the DC voltage going across the Peltier, we can control how cold our cooling stage will be.

+To tune the voltage across the Peltier, we are going to use a microcontroller to apply a [pulse-width modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) train across the Peltier's leads.
+In short, a PWM pulse train is akin to power cycling a load at an extremely high frequency.
+In doing so, we can reach voltage levels that are between full blast (12 V, in this case) and zero.
+The Peltier device does not 'perceive' the rapid on and off switching, and instead sees the average voltage.
+More specifically, we adjust the pulse width of the PWM train—from rising to rising, usually—to achieve different average voltage levels.
+We refer to the pulse width adjustment as the PWM's "duty cycle".
+So if a 100% duty cycle outputs 12 V, then a 50% duty cycle outputs an average of 6 V. Importantly, the frequency of the PWM remains constant, when we adjust the duty cycle.
+The minimum PWM frequency to achieve a perceptibly stable average voltage depends on the intricacies of the load we are trying to control.
+Peltier devices demand a rather high minimum PWM frequency.
+The internet recommends at least [500 Hz](https://forum.pololu.com/t/vnh2sp30-peltier-nonlinear-current-at-high-pwm-frequency/1646/6) for some Peltiers, and [at least 2000 Hz](https://www.physics.utoronto.ca/~phy326/xrf/APPENDIX%20E.pdf) for other models.

+My cooling stage also uses a temperature sensor to determine whether the desired temperature has been reached.
+I detail later on in the text, the particular control scheme I use to achieve feedback, but in short, I try both a bang-bang control scheme and a proportional (P) control scheme with a feedforward term.
+I opt for the latter, because switching between 0% and 100% duty cycles (actual power-cycling) [wreaks havoc](https://www.reddit.com/r/AskEngineers/comments/8dwfn9/controlling_tecpeltier_plate_modules/) on the lifespans of Peltiers.

 ## Materials

 In addition to the usual hobby electronics tools and consumables—jumper wires, breadboard, multimeter, etc.—I use the following parts: